 As summarized in the Foundation’s Policy on Expenditures from Endowed Funds, decisions on spending distributions for all endowed funds for the following fiscal year are made on an annual basis utilizing guidance provided by the appropriate dean or department head.

-In the event an endowment falls underwater by greater than 20% of its Historic Dollar Value, an analysis of the fund will be undertaken in order to make a determination on future spending distributions.
-This analysis will include the following factors required by UPMIFA:
+In the event an endowment is underwater, an analysis of the fund will be undertaken in order to make a determination on future spending distributions.
+This analysis will occur at least annually and will include the following factors required by UPMIFA: